-At its most basic level, California’s SB-317 bill bans the use of certain toxic chemicals in RV holding tank treatments.
-The bill comes on the heels of concerns about polluting the groundwater in California because of toxic chemicals that make their way into the groundwater via septic systems at RV campgrounds, RV parks, or other dumping sites.
+At its most basic level, California’s SB-317 bill bans the use of certain toxic chemicals as ingredients in RV holding tank treatments.
+The bill comes on the heels of concerns about pollution in California because of toxic chemicals that make their way into the groundwater via septic systems at RV campgrounds, RV parks, or other dumping sites.
 In addition, there are several cases in which RV campgrounds’ septic systems experienced complete failure because of waste filled with toxic chemicals.
 All in all, the bill seeks to limit the environmental and practical impact of toxic chemicals that are often found in RV holding tanks.

 A couple of the most notable chemicals that the bill bans are formaldehyde and bronopol.
 As you may already know if you've read some of our other blogs, RV holding tank treatments that use formaldehyde and bronopol will kill beneficial bacteria in RV black tanks and septic systems.
-When this occurs, a septic system will fail to treat waste effectively, which means that solids can pass out of the septic tank, clog the leach field, and cause the entire system to discharge inadequately treated wastewater into the ground.
+When this occurs, a holding tank system will fail to treat waste effectively, which means that solids can pass out of the septic tank, clog the leach field, and cause the entire system to discharge inadequately treated wastewater into the ground.
 SB-317 seeks to keep this from happening.

 In addition to reporting your dumping, campsites, travel centers, and RV parks must display a sign making guests aware of changes to California law.
 We have made a sign that is compliant with these rules here:

-We hope that this article has helped you to understand what California’s SB-317 bill is and how it effects you as an RVer!
-We understand that this is a complicated topic, so if you have any further questions, concerns, or comments, please don’t hesitate to reach out to us at firstname.lastname@example.org.
+While it can seem complicated, California’s SB-317 bill shouldn’t negatively affect you as long as you follow its fairly simple requirements for both campers and campground owners.
+We understand that this is a complicated topic, so if you have any further questions, concerns, or comments, please don’t hesitate to reach out to us.
 We’d love to chat with you!